 - 1. Hours: Monday through Friday 7:30 a.m. to 4:30 p.m.
 The LRC office will be closed for a one hour lunch period during which time assistance will not be available. - 2.
 Telephone: (916) 278-7227.
 Students may not use phones for off campus calls except in cases of emergency and then by permission. - 3.
 Daily Room Schedule: The location of classes, seminars, or meetings scheduled for the day is posted on the wall at the front reception counter.
-Students who wish to reserve rooms or lab space within Folsom Hall must make a written request to School of Nursing staff sacstatenursing@csus.edu. - 4.
+Students who wish to reserve rooms or lab space within Folsom Hall must make a written request to Heidi Travis (heidi.travis@csus.edu). - 4.
 On-Campus Lab: Each student is accountable for a minimum of three hours a week for each class with a clinical component.